-How to overcome work rejection
+How to overcome work rejection?

 If you are a graduate or willing to find a new job, you probably know how difficult a rejection may be.
-Even if you only send your resume and the answer never comes back.
+Even if you only send your resume or curriculum vitae and the answer never comes back.
 It becomes even harder if you are not invited for the next interview or get a rejection email after several meetings.

 Unfortunately, every candidate knows that awful feeling, when you are not getting a job of your dreams.
 It may easily bring you down, making you feel disappointed and miserable.
 Many people end up beating themselves up and thinking that failure is going to become their regular friend.
 However, if you got a rejection, it doesn’t mean that your chances for success are zero!

 First thing you need to do is to have a positive outlook on your future.
 This means that you need to face all the challenges and hardships with a constructive and cheerful attitude and to focus on all the things you can obtain after change of plans.
 Being adaptable to the surrounding is one of the most valuable features you can possess, so try to train it under all the circumstances.
 Even if your current rejection seems the end of the world, we guarantee that there is a better option waiting for you around the corner!